 What is it?

 Elotuzumab is a monoclonal antibody.
-It has been approved for use in the US and Europe in combination with lenalidomide and dexamethasone but it is not currently available through the NHS in the UK.
+It has been approved for use in the US and Europe in combination with lenalidomide (Revlimid) and dexamethasone but it is not currently available through the NHS in the UK.

 How does it work?